jboy/nim-pymod/README.md

-Here are some helpful hints about a few sharp edges of Pymod (mostly due to sharp edges in Nim that we haven't been able to cover over completely) that can trip you up (and confuse you with obscure compiler error messages):
+Here are some helpful hints about a few sharp edges of Pymod (mostly due to sharp edges in Nim that we haven't been able to cover over completely) that can trip you up (and then confuse you with obscure compiler error messages):

 * If you want to `exportpy` a proc using Pymod, **don't** give your proc the same name as the Nim module that contains the proc (or in fact, the same name